Guinea-Bissau: Portugal behind failed coup bid

 The elections earlier this year were meant to put the country on the road to stability and to improve its ability to clamp down on drugs trafficking.

-Reporting by Alberto Dabo; Additional reporting by Anthony Boadle in Brasilia; Writing by Joe Bavier; Editing by Jon Hemming
+Reporting by Alberto Dabo; writing by Joe Bavier; editing by Mark Heinrich, Richard Valdmanis and Charlotte Cooper